ElliotKillick/qubes-video-companion/README.md

 - The default parameters of the Video4Linux2 device can sometimes be undesirable
 - Set these parameters manually on the virtual machine with the webcam device attached using [set-webcam-format.sh](scripts/set-webcam-format.sh)
-    - If the default parameters in that script don't work, use the `qv4l2` (packaged as: `qv4l2`) tool to find the best settings for any given webcam
+    - If the default parameters in that script don't work, use the `qv4l2` (packaged as `qv4l2`) tool to find the best settings for any given webcam
     - This script is installed in: `/usr/share/qubes-video-companion/scripts`
 - Currently in the process of finding a more elegant solution for this issue: [#4](https://github.com/elliotkillick/qubes-video-companion/issues/4)

 ### Why can I perceive some latency in the video playback?

 This means the CPU is at its limit (nearing or at 100% usage).
-To check this, install GNOME System Monitor (packaged as: `gnome-system-monitor`) in the video receiving VM and assess the CPU usage for each of the processes and overall in the resources graph.
+To check this, install GNOME System Monitor (packaged as `gnome-system-monitor`) in the video receiving VM and assess the CPU usage for each of the processes and overall in the resources graph.

-It's important to remember that for security reasons, qubes do not have access to the GPU and so therefore must rely entirely on the CPU even for graphical workloads.
+It's important to remember that for security reasons, qubes do not have access to the GPU and so, therefore, must rely entirely on the CPU even for graphical workloads.

 To fix the latency, do one or more of the following: